Yilin-Yang/covid-3d-printing-mi/README.md

 manufactured by 3D printing.
 For comparison, it takes roughly 22 hours for a single 3D printer to finish printing eight.

-**Instead, I'd recommend printing "ear savers",** because that's what I'm (personally) short on right now.
-Operation Face Shield also has a large stockpile of these (as of the time of writing, they've announced that we can pause our printing of ear savers), and I might actually ask them if I can pick up a few boxes.
+**Instead, I'd recommend printing "ear savers",** because that's what I and OFS are short on right now.
+(UPDATED 5/15/20) Operation Face Shield currently has a _long_ backlog of orders to fill, and would be thankful for any help you can provide!

 ## Files